 Knowing how balanced those teams were, and how L.A.
 Crenshaw didn’t always reveal its roster or play in summer leagues but knew the Cougars were major title contenders, it seemed like our only poor choice for preseason No. 1 was St. Monica’s in 1989-90.
 The Mariners were coming off a season in which it advanced to the semifinals in the CIFSS’s largest division (5AA), had an excellent showing in the summer and returned four starters.
 Leo Klemm did a fine coaching job at the school, but it was a small school program, hadn’t won in the regionals against bigger L.A.
 City Section schools and didn’t have that one star player like a Ed O’Bannon or Jason Kidd that could carry it against perhaps a bigger, deeper team.

-St. Monica lost in the CIFSS 5-AA semifinals (to Earnest Killum and Lynwood) for the second straight season and is the only preseason No. 1 in nearly 30 years to finish No. 10 or lower.
+St. Monica lost in the CIFSS 5-AA semifinals (to Earnest Killum and Lynwood) for the second straight season and was the only preseason No. 1 in nearly 30 years to finish No. 10 or lower.
 The choice probably should have been one of three L.A.
 City powers between Fremont (preseason No. 2), Crenshaw (No. 3) or Manual Arts (No. 4).
-With its recent track record (1988 D1 state title and 1989 regional finalist) and returning players, Manual Arts, in retrospect, was probably the safest pick.
+With its track record in those years (1988 D1 state title and 1989 regional finalist) and returning players, Manual Arts, in retrospect, was probably the safest pick.
 The Toilers won the 1990 4A city title and opened up as preseason No. 1 the following season, when 3A city champ L.A.
 Fremont emerged as the best team in the City and SoCal.

 We didn’t nail the No. 1 pick in the Top 20 format until 1991-92, when it was easy to pick Kidd and company at St. Joseph after the Pilots ended SoCal’s D1 dominance by defeating Fremont in the 1990-91 state title game, the first loss ever by a L.A.
 City program in the state final.
 St. Joseph and Bishop O’Dowd are the only NorCal programs ever to begin ranked No. 1 in the state.
 St. Joseph did it twice, when it had Kidd and later Ray Young on its roster, and the Dragons when Ivan Rabb was considered the best player in the state with solid talent surrounding him.